Reading time: 9 min.

 Are you concerned about your greasy hair?

 If you have tried everything and your hair is still greasy, there’s no need to lose hope.
 Book a consultation with a trichologist at your earliest convenience.
-They will examine your scalp and hair and provide personalised hair care advice, tailored to your particular needs.
+They will examine your scalp and hair and provide personalised hair care advice, tailored to your particular needs to keep hair fresh and healthy.
 This will help regulate your sebum levels, so you will no longer have to worry about oily hair.

 Dr Mir Malkani